nanomsg/.github/GOVERNANCE.md

 As with everything else, the BDFL may change these rules of succession at any time, including by naming a successor.

+## Code of Conduct

+As a community organization, it is important that we conduct ourselves in a manner that is welcoming and respectful of others.

+Accordingly, we have adopted a Code of Conduct.
+The BDFL is the sole enforcer of the code, and may take actions as he sees necessary in such enforcement for the good of the community.

+There is no recourse, other than the Right to Fork, in the even that the BDFL himself is found to have violated the Code of Conduct.

+The BDFL however states that he intends to conduct himself in accordance with the Code of Conduct.